Traces

 server.address

-For IP-based communication, the name should be one of the service's DNS hostnames.
-On the client side, the name matches the remote service name; on the server side, it represents the local service name as seen externally on clients.
+For IP-based communication, the name should be a DNS host name of the service.
+On client side it matches remote service name, on server side, it represents local service name as seen externally on clients.

-When connecting to a URL https://example.com/foo, server.address matches example.com on both the client and server sides.
+When connecting to a URL https://example.com/foo, server.address matches "example.com" on both client and server side.

-On the client side, it's usually passed as a URL, connection string, host name, etc. Sometimes, the hostname is only available as a string that may contain a DNS name or IP address.
+On client side, it's usually passed in form of a URL, connection string, host name, etc. Sometimes host name is only available as a string which may contain DNS name or IP address.

 If network.transport is pipe, the absolute path to the file representing it is used as server.address.

-For a Unix domain socket, the server.address attribute represents the remote endpoint address on the client side and the local endpoint address on the server side.
+For Unix domain socket, server.address attribute represents the remote endpoint address on client side and local endpoint address on server side.

 Client attributes